vexxhost/staffeln/README.md

 Notice all authorization required by above operation in OpenStack services might need to be also granted to login user.
-It’s possible to switch authentication when restarting staffeln service, but which work might lead to unstoppable backup failure (with unauthorized warning) that will not block services to run.
+It’s possible to switch authentication when restarting Staffeln service, but which work might lead to unstoppable backup failure (with unauthorized warning) that will not block services to run.
 You can resolve the warning by manually deleting the backup.

-Note: Don’t use different authorizations for multiple staffeln services across nodes.
+Note: Don’t use different authorizations for multiple Staffeln services across nodes.
 That will be chances lead to unexpected behavior like all other OpenStack services.
-For example, staffeln on one node is done with backup schedule plan and staffeln on another node picks it up and proceeds with it.
+For example, Staffeln on one node is done with backup schedule plan and Staffeln on another node picks it up and proceeds with it.
 That might follow with Create failed from Cinder and lead to warning log pop-up with no action achieved.

 ## Commands

-List of available commands: staffeln-conductor: trigger major staffeln backup service. staffeln-api: trigger staffeln API service staffeln-db-manage create_schema staffeln-db-manage upgrade head
+List of available commands: staffeln-conductor: trigger major Staffeln backup service. staffeln-api: trigger Staffeln API service staffeln-db-manage create_schema staffeln-db-manage upgrade head

 ## Simple verify